 Travelling with your infant is perfectly safe and a great way to kick off your new life together as a family.
 There are all manner of exciting destinations to pick from.
 Keep reading to find out more.

 Are your kids suffering from a case of the terrible twos?
 You’re gonna need all the help you’re can get (just kidding)!
-Stick to resorts that cater for families like the Caribbean, Florida (did someone say Disneyland?), the Mediterranean, or even destinations closer to home such as the Gold coast of Australia.
+Stick to resorts that cater to families like the Caribbean, Florida (did someone say Disneyland?), the Mediterranean, or even destinations closer to home such as the Gold coast of Australia.
 They’ll be kids clubs where your toddler can meet new friends, kids pools, activities and child-friendly entertainment.

-It's hard to predict your toddlers taste but most will love the novelty of a good animal or water park.
+It's hard to predict your toddler's taste but most will love the novelty of a good animal or water park.
 And beach destination have long been popular choices for families; a bucket and spade can provide hours of entertainment for sand n' surf loving tots!

 If your little one enjoys getting about on daddy's shoulder or kicking back in a pram, sightseeing city breaks can be equally enjoyable.
 Mix it up with museums and amusement parks; these can be a great source of visual stimulation and are guaranteed to tire out the most energetic of toddlers.

-Travelling with young children
+Travelling with Young Children

 Now your kids are a bit bigger, the real fun can begin!
 There should be no barriers to travel now that your kids can express where they’d like to go and what they’d like to do.
 Consider holidays destinations where your younger children can discover new interests, sights and cultures such as Bali, Europe, or even as far as the UK.